orstewar/ist346-content/labs/F.md

 1. If you type `snickers bars` into your favorite search engine, is that information being logged?
 Based on what you learned in this lab, do you know this?
 1. Does a web server log your activity when your browser is in private or incognito mode?
 1. What is an HTTP reverse proxy?
 Why is it used?
+1. What is Markdown?
+What is Markdown's relationship to HTML?
+1. What are the advantages of a site generator like MKDocs versus an static HTML site?
+1. Type the `docker-compose` command to view the `mysql` logs from the `n-tier` example.
+1. What are the advantage(s) of a system like wordpress over a static HTML website?
+1. What determines whether an application is 2-tier, 3-tier or n-tier?